 To make contact with carriers to determine problem areas and assist with compliance.
-Officers will be required to complete an average of six compliance reviews/interventions per quarter as compared to the 15 completed through the third quarter of FFY 2018, Arkansas will participate in the Comprehensive Safely Analysis (CSA) a safety measurement system which uses progressive interventions designed to pinpoint a motor carrier's poor safety performance with significant emphasis placed on data that is gathered at the roadside.
+Officers will be required to complete an average of six compliance reviews/interventions per quarter.
+Arkansas will participate in the Comprehensive Safely Analysis (CSA) a safety measurement system which uses progressive interventions designed to pinpoint a motor carrier's poor safety performance with significant emphasis placed on data that is gathered at the roadside.
 AHP will measure performance by the number of compliance reviews/interventions conducted.